RowanDurrant/Chess-Engine/README.md

 by the file of the pawn to en passant (ex: "En Passant D" to en passant with the D pawn).

 choose_black_or_white.R does what it says on the tin and is mostly for ELO testing purposes, complete_with_en_passant.R lets you play as white every time

+TO FIX:
+- castling bug
+- weird error message crashes it sometimes?
+- make it actually good lol